GSA/digitalgov.gov/content/posts/2016-10-11-transforming-the-federal-marketplace-two-years-in.md

 In fact, I’m excited to announce the release of a draft Category Management Circular, available for public comment [this] week, that will further institutionalize category management across the Federal Government so that we can continue to realize bigger savings, better efficiencies, and improved performance for years to come.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/10/600-x-400-the-Power-of-Category-Management.jpg" alt="An infographic for the Power of Category Management shows that: Under President Obama, we’re achieving a Federal Government that is smarter, savvier, and more effective in delivering for the American ppl.
-We have achieved $2.1 billion dollars in savings since 2009 by driving smarter buying practices, more than 10,000 federal users have joined Acquisition Gateway, a one-stop portal for contract management best practices, and we have eliminated over 700 duplicate contracts for professional services, resulting in more than $10 million dollars in savings over 10 years." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/10/600-x-400-the-Power-of-Category-Management.jpg" alt="An infographic for the Power of Category Management shows that: Under President Obama, we’re achieving a Federal Government that is smarter, savvier, and more effective in delivering for the American ppl.
+We have achieved $2.1 billion dollars in savings since 2009 by driving smarter buying practices, more than 10,000 federal users have joined Acquisition Gateway, a one-stop portal for contract management best practices, and we have eliminated over 700 duplicate contracts for professional services, resulting in more than $10 million dollars in savings over 10 years." >}}

 Two years ago, I laid out the Administration’s plan to [transform the Federal marketplace](https://www.whitehouse.gov/sites/default/files/omb/procurement/memo/simplifying-federal-procurement-to-improve-performance-drive-innovation-increase-savings.pdf).
 This plan had three core aims: (1) buying as one through category management, (2) driving innovation, and (3) building stronger vendor relationships.